chardbres/first-heroku-app/README.md

 ## WARNING: Ephemeral Filesystem

-One serious limitation of Heroku is that it provides an 'ephemeral filesystem';
+One serious limitation of Heroku is that it provides an "ephemeral filesystem";
 in other words, if you try to save a new file inside the repo (e.g. an uploaded image file), it will disappear when your app is restarted or redeployed.